Charlotte Pass, NSW

 The turnoff to the summit of Mount Kosciuszko.
 At this point the Main Range Walk merges with the Mount Kosciuszko Summit walk

 Sunrise as seen from the summit of Mt Kosciuszko.
-If you want to se sunrise on Mt Kosciuszko you will either need to leave Charlotte Pass at around 3:15am (in mid summer) or camp part way up.
-On this day i only had a 45 minute walk to reach the summit
+If you want to see the sunrise from Mt Kosciuszko you will either need to leave Charlotte Pass at around 3:15am (in mid summer) or camp part way up.
+On this day I only had a 45 minute walk to reach the summit

 Summit of Kosciuszko around lunchtime.
 This walk is best done early in the day to avoid the crowds.
 This image was taken while doing the Main Range Walk and there were around 150 people there at lunchtime all wanting there photos taken at the summit stone